triptipathak15/tam/README.md

 My next steps are to do the following:
 1. Auth and Authorization
    (I know I can map default USer to Employee and use that for authentication - I am on my way to do it)
+2. Some validations like:
+   - Manager is correctly selected since it's a free field
-2. Proper error messages if form validation fails
+   - Proper error messages if form validation fails
 3. Deploy this app to AWS

+Note:
+I know I can extend the Employee Table to extend default User table, and I am working on it